No Depression (album)

-No Depression is the first studio album by alternative country band Uncle Tupelo, released in June 1990.
-After its formation in the late 1980s, Uncle Tupelo recorded the Not Forever, Just for Now demo tape, which received a positive review by the College Media Journal in 1989.
-The review led to the band's signing with what would become Rockville Records later that year.
-The album was recorded with producers Sean Slade and Paul Q. Kolderie at Fort Apache Studios, on a budget of US$3,500.
+No Depression, which was released in June 1990, is the first studio album of the American alternative country band Uncle Tupelo.
+After its formation in the late 1980s, Uncle Tupelo recorded a demo tape titled Not Forever, Just for Now, which received a positive review by the College Media Journal in 1989.
+The review led to the band signing with what became Rockville Records later that year.
+The album was recorded with producers Sean Slade and Paul Q. Kolderie at Fort Apache Studios on a budget of US$3,500.

 No Depression was critically acclaimed and sold well for an independent release.
-Selling over 15,000 copies within a year of its release, the album's success inspired the roots music magazine No Depression.
-The record is considered one of the most important alternative country albums, and its title is often used as a synonym for the alternative country genre after being popularized by No Depression magazine.
-After regaining the rights to the album through a lawsuit, Uncle Tupelo released a remastered version in 2003 through Legacy Records, expanded to include six bonus tracks.
+It sold over 15,000 copies within a year of its release, and its success inspired the roots music magazine No Depression.
+The record is considered one of the most-important alternative country albums, and its title is often used as a synonym for the alternative country genre after being popularized by No Depression magazine.
+After regaining the rights to the album through a lawsuit, in 2003, Uncle Tupelo released a remastered version through Legacy Records, expanding it to include six bonus tracks.

 Background

 Jay Farrar, Jeff Tweedy and Mike Heidorn began their musical careers in the 1980s playing in a garage band, The Plebes.
 After a few gigs, creative differences between the members led to the development of a punk rock sound for the band.
-As punk rock was unpopular in the St. Louis region, the band changed their style to blues-rock and renamed themselves Uncle Tupelo.
+Punk rock was unpopular in the St. Louis region so the band changed their style to blues-rock and renamed themselves Uncle Tupelo.
 At this point, they stopped performing covers and began to write their own songs.

-The band discovered a musical niche around Washington University in St. Louis, where bands such as Brian Henneman's Chicken Truck performed in a similar style.
-The trio recorded its first professional tracks in Champaign, Illinois with future Chicago punk producer Matt Allison.
-The demo tape, Not Forever, Just for Now, contained early versions of several songs that would later appear on their debut album, including "Train", "Whiskey Bottle", "Flatness", "Screen Door", and "Before I Break".
+Uncle Tupelo discovered a musical niche around Washington University in St. Louis, where bands such as Brian Henneman's Chicken Truck performed in a similar style.
+The trio recorded its first professional tracks in Champaign, Illinois, with future Chicago punk producer Matt Allison.
+The demo tape, Not Forever, Just for Now, contained early versions of several songs that later appeared on their debut album, including "Train", "Whiskey Bottle", "Flatness", "Screen Door", and "Before I Break".

-That demo, as well as the band's rigorous touring schedule, attracted the attention of several music scouts.
-Record labels initially were wary of signing the band whom they perceived as straddling "the divide between the countrified punk of early 1980s such as Green on Red, Jason & the Scorchers, and X—none of whom had bum-rushed the charts—and the Pacific Northwest grunge of Mudhoney and Nirvana, which was still years from breaking out commercially".
-However, the influential CMJ New Music Report gave the demo tape a favorable review in 1989, praising its "mature, developed, seriously thought-out songwriting".
-This review prompted New York City-based distributor Dutch East India Trading to provide funding for the band to record an album on their Giant Records label, shortly before the label was renamed to Rockville Records.
+The demo and the band's rigorous touring schedule attracted the attention of several music scouts.
+Record labels initially were wary of signing Uncle Tupelo, who they perceived as straddling "the divide between the countrified punk of early 1980s such as Green on Red, Jason & the Scorchers, and X—none of whom had bum-rushed the charts—and the Pacific Northwest grunge of Mudhoney and Nirvana, which was still years from breaking out commercially".
+In 1989, the influential CMJ New Music Report gave the demo tape a favorable review, praising its "mature, developed, seriously thought-out songwriting".
+This review prompted New York City-based distributor Dutch East India Trading to provide funding for Uncle Tupelo to record an album on their label Giant Records, shortly before the label was renamed to Rockville Records.